 The Report, released in 2008, ranks all schools in Ontario based on their results in the Education Quality and Accountability Office (EQAO) standardized tests.
 A score out of 10 is given and compared to previous years' scores as well as previous years' rankings.
 Oakville School Rankings

-Most Expensive Neigbourhoods in Mississauga
+Most Expensive Neighborhoods in Mississauga

-Absolute World Mississauga Towers*
+Absolute World Towers

 have redefined the Mississauga Skyline

-The origins of the Mississauga twisting towers known today as the 'Marilyn Monroe' condos can be traced back to November 28, 2006, when during the 24th annual Mississauga Urban Design Awards, Mayor Hazel McCallion announced that an international competition would be held for the design of the 4th tower at the Absolute World Mississauga condominium tower community.
-Located at the north-east corner of Burnhamthorpe Rd. and Hurontario St. in Mississauga, three previous buildings in the Absolute project had already been successfully sold to the public, with tradional designs, but it was felt that something special was needed for the landmark 4th tower, which was planned to be as high as 56 storeys.
-More on Absolute World Towers Marilyn Monroe condo in Mississauga, Ontario
+The "Marilyn Monroe" condos, as they are popularly known today, can trace their origins back to November 28, 2006, when at annual Mississauga Urban Design Awards, Mayor Hazel McCallion announced that an international competition would be held for the design of the 4th tower at the Absolute World Mississauga condo development.
+Located at the north-east corner of Burnhamthorpe Rd. and Hurontario St. in Mississauga, the 3 previous buildings in the Absolute project had already been successfully sold to the public, with tradional designs, but it was felt that something special was needed for the landmark 4th tower, which was planned to be as high as 56 storeys.
+More on the Marilyn Monroe condos

 Here is an easy Mortgage and Ontario Land Transfer Tax Calculator....just enter in your information, and let the computer calculate for you!
 When determining tax, enter either Ontario or Ontario (Toronto) for the appropriate tax, and remember to indicate if you are a first time buyer.
 Remember that as a first time buyer, the maximum credit for Ontario Land Transfer Tax is $2000.00, and any tax above that amount is still due and payable....in addition to the provincial tax, if you live in the City of Toronto, there is an additional municipal land transfer tax payable....